-There are severe penalties for businesses that do not enforce the strict new rules and they apply to any company that holds information about EU consumers.
-If you were hoping Brexit might give your recruitment agency a reprieve, the UK government has already confirmed that the new rules will be implemented regardless of the form our withdrawal from Europe takes.
+There are severe penalties for businesses that do not enforce these rules and they apply to any company that holds information about EU consumers.
+Many were hoping Brexit might have given your recruitment agency / business a reprieve but the UK government confirmed that the rules would be implemented regardless of Brexit and it’s timescales.

-There are a number of key directives of GDPR that will impact the daily work of recruiters and their hiring teams.
-That includes:
+There were a number of key directives of GDPR that impacted the daily work of recruiters and their hiring teams.
+They included:

 - You must have a legitimate interest to process data – The GDPR states that data can only be collected for ‘specified, explicit and legitimate purposes’.
 That means only candidate data that is job-specific can be sourced, and only if you intend to contact candidates within 30 days.

 - You must have consent to process sensitive data – If you want to process data such as cultural, biometric or disability information, or process information for a background check, you must ask for the clear consent of the candidate first.
 You should also provide clear instructions about how that consent can be withdrawn.

 - You must be transparent when processing candidate data – Recruiters must have clear privacy policies in place and make those available to candidates.
 It should also be explained where the data is stored and how it will be used.

 - You must take responsibility for compliance – If your business is found to be in breach of GDPR then the buck stops with you.
 You are responsible for who you do business with so if contractors fail to comply with the law, you will be accountable.

 What did GDPR mean for candidates?

 GDPR gave candidates a number of rights they could exercise in regard to the use of their personal information: